Basis set generation and optimization in the NISQ era with Quiqbox.jl: Variational optimization of basis set parameters

 By dividing the chain of analytical differentiation into computational modules, we lose the capability of utilizing a single full AD computation.
 However, since each module can be independently maintained and updated, doing so can reduce the risk of code breaking due to bugs coming from external AD libraries.
 This is crucial from the perspective of developing sustainable scientific programs.
 More importantly, we now gain the flexibility to design tailored optimization for each module.

 Particularly, for part one, one can choose between AD and SD depending on the complexity of Eqs.~(\ref{eq:dEdA}) and (\ref{eq:dEdB}) determined by the applied electronic structure algorithm.
 As for part two, the differentiation of each $\phi_n$ can be optimized by transforming it into the efficient Gaussian-based electronic integral computation.
-Due to the generality of MCGTO, as it can represent any linear combination based on Eqs.~(\ref{eq:GTO}--\ref{eq:MCGTO}), any partial derivative of MCGTO, including a CGTO, can be fully expressed by a new MCGTO.
-This means the expression of MCGTO is complete for arbitrary order of gradients of MCGTO.
-Thus, we can define a new basis function $\psi_n^{\theta_i}$ with respect to $\theta_i$ and $\phi_n$ such that
+Due to the generality of MCGTO, it can represent any linear combination based on Eqs.~(\ref{eq:GTO}--\ref{eq:MCGTO}).
+Therefore, any partial derivative of MCGTO at a fixed point, including a CGTO, can be fully expressed by a new MCGTO.
+This means the expression of MCGTO is complete for arbitrary order of derivatives of MCGTO.
+Hence, we can define a new basis function $\psi_n^{\theta_i}$ with respect to $\theta_i$ and $\phi_n$ such that

-This effectively transforms the calculation of Eqs.~(\ref{eq:dA}) and (\ref{eq:dB}) into the calculation of electronic integrals of MCGTOs that compose a new \textbf{derivative basis set}:
+This effectively transforms the computation of Eqs.~(\ref{eq:dA}) and (\ref{eq:dB}) into the computation of electronic integrals of MCGTOs that compose a new \textbf{derivative basis set}:

-Quiqbox utilizes AD to compute all the derivatives that directly contribute to contraction coefficients but uses SD to generate new MCGTOs as the partial differentiation of basis functions.
-Due to the powerful multiple dispatch feature in the Julia programming language~\cite{bezanson2012julia, bezanson2018julia}, $\mathbb{D}$ can be generated and stored efficiently using the code that supports ahead-of-time (AOT) code compilation.
+Quiqbox utilizes AD to compute all the partial derivatives that directly contribute to contraction coefficients and uses SD to generate new MCGTOs as the partial differentiation of basis functions.
+Due to the multiple dispatch feature and the just-in-time (JIT) compilation in the Julia programming language~\cite{bezanson2018julia}, $\mathbb{D}$ can be generated automatically and efficiently.
+In the current version (0.5.7), Quiqbox computes and stores all the intermediate components of the gradients ($\nabla_{\bm{A}}E_0$, $\nabla_{\bm{B}}E_0$, $\partial_{\theta_i} \bm{A}$, and $\partial_{\theta_i} \bm{B}$) before performing the tensor contraction, cf. Eq.~(\ref{eq:contraction}), at the end of the differentiation process.
+Consequently, the space complexity (memory cost) of such a procedure has a lower bound of $\Omega(W^4)$ and an upper bound of $\mathcal{O}(N_\theta W^4)$ depending on whether the partial derivatives are computed sequentially or in embarrassingly parallel.